noCaptchaAi/docs/docs/en/token/hCaptcha.md

 `Enterprise: 2000/$ Only wallet are allowed.`

 ::: tip
 Currently supports only normal hCaptcha and most of the enterprise hCaptcha.
+Discord not supported for now.
 :::

 | Required    | Properties   | Type      | Description                                                                        |